mentalclear/test-planning-task/docs/TestCases/FirewallTestCases.md

-### Test Case 004 - _Request Router device report_.
+### Test Case 004 - _Request Firewall device report_.

 **Preconditions:** _Testing environment is setup.
 Thumper is up and running.
-The Router is connected and operational_
+The Firewall is connected and operational_

 #### Test Steps:
-1. Send a GET request to Thumper API to get the Router's device report.
+1. Send a GET request to Thumper API to get the Firewall's device report.
 2. Verify the API response.
 3. Verify API response data has the device report.